bengigo/tdd-ruby/README.md

 ## TDD-Ruby

-> A small application for practising Test Driven Development
+> A small application for practicing Test Driven Development

 ## Built With